SeanJungst/Halo-Infinite-Save-Manager/README.md

 This tool requires Python to function.
 You can download it here: https://www.python.org/downloads/

+I cannot verify if this tool works for gamepass subscribers, I have only tested it for the Steam version of the game.

 Locate your main Steam directory, this will typically be located in `Program Files (x86)`.

 Navigate to this folder within the directory: `Steam/userdata/<UserID>/1240440/remote/<ID>/Save`.
 This is where you will find the `progress2.cb2` file.
 It is your save file, and what we will be copying, and overwriting with this tool.